arcusmaximus/SottrModTools/Documentation.md

 This page will give a quick introduction to the various file types involved, and then explain how to create and package mods.

+If you're reading on GitHub, you can access the table of contents using the button on the rightmost side of the toolbar.

 ## File extensions

 When modding SOTTR, you'll encounter the following file types: